bluegreen-labs/daymetr/README.md

 Reference
 ---------

 Hufkens K., Basler J. D., Milliman T. Melaas E., Richardson A.D.
 2017 An integrated phenology modelling framework in R: Phenology modelling with phenor.
-Methods in Ecology & Evolution (in review).
+Methods in Ecology & Evolution ([in press](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12970/full)).

 Acknowledgements
 ----------------

-This project was is supported by the National Science Foundation’s Macro-system Biology Program (award EF-1065029).
+This project was is supported by the National Science Foundation’s Macro-system Biology Program (awards EF-1065029 and EF-1702697).